Keroro1454/Supply-Drop/README.md

 	- Convert 10% (+5% per stack) of the damage you take into a damage boost of up to 20 (+10 per stack) for 4s.
 The boost duration is increased based on damage taken; every 10% max health that was depleted, up to 50%, increases the duration by +2s.

 ## Lunar Items:

-## Equipment:
+- **UNKNOWN ITEM**
+	- `ERROR: Item log read-out scrambled during transmission.
+Please wait for update...`

+- **UNKNOWN ITEM**
+	- `ERROR: Item log read-out scrambled during transmission.
+Please wait for update...`

+- **UNKNOWN EQUIPMENT**
+	- `ERROR: Equipment log read-out scrambled during transmission.
+Please wait for update...`

 ## Changelog:
 - 1.4: The Doctor is BACK!
-	- Added two new items, the Plague Mask and Plague Hat
+	- Added two new items, the Vintage Plague Mask and Vintage Plague Hat
 	- Added configuration options to ALL pre-existing items (excludes newest additions).
 Any config changes are reflected in item logs/descriptions
+	- Remade ALL item icons to be more visually-consistent with vanilla icons
 	- Reworked Hardened Bone Fragments slightly; the number of fragment stacks lost on hit is now tied to the amount of damage you receive
-	- Fixed items based on taking damage not ignoring instances of damage that were rejected (ex. blocked by Tougher Times)
 	- Fixed shield items not granting reduced shield gains on additional stacks
 	- Fixed a typo in the QSS pick-up description